 The Music School works with interested adult students to arrange small chamber music ensembles that are coached by faculty members.
 Combinations of singers, wind and string players, and pianists are possible.

 Members of this ensemble will explore the art form of a choral singing in a small group setting.
 Selections will include many genres from Classical to Gospel to Contemporary.
-Sight reading recommended, but not required.
-Limited to 15 members.
-Meets Tuesdays at 6:00 p.m. for 60 minutes.
-Begins 9/20.
+By audition.
+Limited to 20 members.
+Meets Wednesdays at 1:00pm for 90 minutes.

 Sunflower Singers brings adults with developmental disabilities and their care providers together from across central New Hampshire each week to sing familiar songs, accompanied by spontaneous harmonica and percussion playing.
 This joyful sing-along is free of charge, thanks to the generosity of its funders.